Red Wine Vinaigrette Recipe

 • ¼ teaspoon kosher salt or more to taste

-• teaspoon black pepper freshly ground, or more to taste
+• teaspoon ground black pepper or more to taste

 Instructions

-• Whisk all ingredients together in a small bowl until combined, or shake together in a sealed mason jar or bottle until incorporated.
+• Shake all ingredients together in a sealed jar until combined, or whisk together in a bowl until incorporated.
 Taste and adjust for seasoning.

 Notes